-We offer a full range of coffee and tea beverages from both our espresso bar and our slow bar, as well as a wide range of health forward food options that we pride ourselves on making entirely fresh in house.
+We offer a full range of coffee and tea beverages from both our espresso bar, as well as a wide range of health forward food options that we pride ourselves on making entirely fresh in house.

 Ultimately, our aim is to establish ourselves as a community hub where people from all around the city can feel at home.
 In addition to our normal cafe fare, we also play host to an expanding number of clubs and community events, including the Ship's Log Book Club, Monday Night RPGs, Drop'In Dice, and On Board.

 Ark & Anchor was established in the fall of 2015 by partners Patrick Guilbault and Yigi Chang, who quickly made themselves well known faces in the community.
 Their flare for exceptional customer service and great coffee made the cafe a go to spot in the Strathcona neighbourhood.